-When the berries are ready for picking, Huldy’s Farm will be open Tuesdays through Saturdays, from 8am until 6pm.
+When the strawberries are ready for picking, Huldy’s Farm will be open Tuesdays through Saturdays, from 8am until 6pm.
+When it starts getting hot outside (usually late May), summer hours begin, open Tuesdays through Saturdays, from 8am until 1pm.
 Appointments may be scheduled for other times.
 Please call Gwen Johnson (918-261-9003) before coming to confirm the farm is open and the berries are available.
 The farm will be closed if heavy rains occurred the day/night before or if it is raining heavily during open hours.

 There are tables and chairs located near the picking area, folding seats are available for a $1 rental fee to use while picking, free bottled water is provided, and portable toilets are available.
 Huldy’s welcomes birthday parties, family reunions, and customers are welcome to bring their own picnic lunches/snacks.
 Please call Gwen Johnson to plan your event: 918-261-9003.